isque03/nextjs-sample-admin/README.md

-# nextjs-sample-admin
+# React Admin - NextJS

-React Admin Starter
+This is a version of EdRoh's Admin Dashboard with some modifications to work with Next.js.